 Intel® Xeon Phi™ Product Family

 Power your breakthrough innovations with the highly parallel processing of the Intel® Xeon Phi™ coprocessor.
-We have packed over a teraFLOPS of double-precision peak performance into every chip.
+We’ve packed over a teraFLOPS of double-precision peak performance into every chip.

 The physics vertical segment includes code for solid-state physics (ZIB Ising 3D), fluid flow dynamics (NASA OVERFLOW), and radio astronomy (ASKAP tHogbomClean).